evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ## Text Evals

-By default, we recommend using the `TextEvals` Preset.
-It is simplified interface to create a Report that summarizes the values of computed Descriptors for a given column.
+For most cases, we recommend using the `TextEvals` Preset.
+It provides an easy way to create a Report that summarizes Descriptor values for a specific column.

 **Basic example**.
-To evaluate Sentiment and Text Length in symbols for the `response` column:
+To evaluate the Sentiment and Text Length in symbols for the `response` column:

 ```python
 report = Report(metrics=[